shaik1002/biggitlabbomb/doc/user/project/merge_requests/conflicts.md

 If any file in your merge request contains conflicts, but can't meet all of these criteria, you must resolve the conflict manually.

+## Conflicts GitLab can't detect

+GitLab does not detect conflicts when both branches rename a file to different names.
+For example, these changes don't create a conflict:

+1. Branch `one` renames `example.txt` to `example1.txt`
+1. Branch `two` renames `example.txt` to `example_old.txt`.

+When these branches merge, both `example1.txt` and `example_old` are present.

 ## Methods of resolving conflicts